EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I wrote a silent auction program to display highest bidder.
 [View readme.](projects-source/day8/silent-auction/readme.md)

 I also wrote a small program to tell you if a number is a prime number.
+### R1D9
+I wrote a simple four-operation calculator.
+[View readme.](projects-source/day9/calculator/readme.md)

+I also wrote a fun little game called Treasure Island.
+Feel free to clone and run the game to see how fun it is!